CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![alt text](assets/teach-1-bits/ight-t108.jpg)\
 Teaching 1: Demonstrating how raising is just writing the word in full, then erasing the IGH.\
 lite, right

+It is better to show the vowel after I and R, so as to show which consonant it is by the way it is turned.
+(Teaching 1)